American Politician Plane Fatalities Fast Facts

 (CNN)This is a list of prominent American politicians killed in plane crashes.

-May 1, 1928 - New York Rep. Thaddeus C. Sweet.
+May 1, 1928 - New York Rep. Thaddeus C. Sweet (R).
 Sweet is killed in an airplane accident in Broome County, New York.

 October 28, 1947 - Oregon Governor Earl Snell (R).
 Snell dies in a plane crash during stormy weather near Klamath Falls, Oregon.